-We have audited the financial statements of Sun Life Prosperity Dynamic Fund, Inc. (the "Company") as at December 31, 2021 and 2020, and for the years ended December 31, 2021, 2020 and 2019, in accordance with Philippine Standards on Auditing on which we have rendered an unqualified opinion dated April 29, 2022.
+We have audited the financial statements of Sun Life Prosperity Dynamic Fund, Inc. (the "Company") as at December 31, 2022 and 2021, and for the years ended December 31, 2022, 2021 and 2020, in accordance with Philippine Standards on Auditing on which we have rendered an unqualified opinion dated April 14, 2023.

 Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The supplementary information on the attached schedule showing the reconciliation of the retained earnings available for dividend declaration and other supplementary information shown in schedules A-H, as required by the Securities and Exchange Commission under the SRC Rule 68, as Revised, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-Such information are the responsibility of Management and have been subjected to the auditing procedures applied in our audits of the basic financial statements and, in our opinion, are fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+The supplementary information on the attached schedule showing the reconciliation of the retained earnings available for dividend declaration and other supplementary information shown in schedules A-H, as required by the Securities and Exchange Commission under the revised Securities Regulation Code Rule 68, are presented for purposes of additional analysis and is not a required part of the basic financial statements.
+Such information is the responsibility of Management and has been subjected to the auditing procedures applied in our audits of the basic financial statements and, in our opinion, are fairly stated in all material respects in relation to the basic financial statements taken as a whole.